gbif/ipt/dataQualityChecklist.md

 ## Introduction

-Use this checklist to help review a dataset.
+Use this checklist to help review occurrence and sampling event datasets.

-To be complete, the data should contain valid answers to the five Ws:
+The checklist will help ensures that the data is complete meaning it contain valid answers to the five Ws:

 * [x] [What event happened?](dataQualityChecklist#what-event-happened)
 * [x] [Who performed the event?](dataQualityChecklist#who-performed-the-event)